rahul-c1/machine-learning/projects/capstone/capstone_proposal.md

 We will take these dataset into consideration by breaking them into training set, validation set for hyper-parameter tuning and both a test set as well as out of time test set to see the effectiveness of our model over long term.

+* __Software__ : I will be making use of open source language R which has been leading statistical computing for over 20 years with over 10,000 libraries.

 ### Solution Statement